Lagrange-Labs/lagrange-lpn-contracts/docs/deep-prove.md

 4. For regular claims:
    - Rebates based on time proportion are claimable
    - Agreement remains active with updated claim count
-5. If contract balance is insufficient, pulls additional funds from treasury
+5. If contract balance is insufficient, pulls additional funds from guarantor
 6. Transfers total claimable amount to user
 7. Event `RebateClaimed` is emitted